whereisdaniru/EWU-CSCD371-2019-Fall/README.md

 ## Reading

-Read through Chapters 12 & 13
+Read through Chapters 12 & 13.
+(This would be far more valuable than listening to the lecture from 2019-11-05.)

 ## Instructions